-In the peak summer season, you can take the Brewster Express shuttle from Calgary to additional Canadian Rockies destinations including Saskatchewan Crossing, the Colombia Icefields and Jasper.
+In the peak summer season, you can take the Brewster Express shuttle from Calgary to additional Canadian Rockies destinations including Saskatchewan Crossing, the Columbia Icefields and Jasper.

 3. Discover Banff Tours: The Discover Banff Tours shuttle from Calgary to Banff is unique in two regards: it offers door-to-door service to Canmore hotels and they are the only airport shuttle which offers a year-round shuttle from Calgary to Jasper, although you’ll need to change buses in Banff during the winter months.

 Discover Banff Tours offers shuttles originating from downtown Calgary and/or the Calgary International Airport with drop-offs in Canmore, Banff and Jasper.

 The On-It Regional Transit is the cheapest way to get to Banff from Calgary, but it’s also the least convenient.

 The On-It Banff bus only operates on weekends in the peak summer season.
 To catch the On-It bus, you’ll need to catch a Calgary Transit bus (Route #300) from the Calgary airport to downtown Calgary.
 It’s not the easiest way to get from Calgary to Banff, but if you have the ambition to save money, you’ll save nearly $50 per person vs. an airport shuttle.